About

 Experiments offer another dividend viz. a deeper understanding of the nature.
 Therefore, an approach of learning such as ‘learning by doing things with hands’, is quite rewarding.

-At The Experimentalist, we work on and document small hands-on projects.
+At The Experimentalist, we work on and document small projects.
 Besides, we collaborate with various contributors to create content in the form of webposts.
 The webposts span a wide range of categories, including ‘Explanatory’, ‘Tutorials’, ‘Instrumentation’, ‘Mechatronics’, ‘Projects’ and ‘Researcher’s Cafe’.
 Further, webposts are also categorized according to the complexity of the content - ‘Basic’, ‘Intermediate’ and ‘Advanced’.
+Additionally, certain digital supplementary material (such as designs, codes, apps, etc), developed while making the content, can be downloaded free at Extras.